Master's Degree in Design

 - Credits: 60 ECTS

-** From the Tools and Design Work subject, one of the following three optional modules must be completed: Design and Numeric Control, Digital Design or Internship.
+** One of the following three optional modules must be completed: Design and Numeric Control, Digital Design or Internship.

 Compulsory subject credits: 36 ECTS